Mercyfakude/BCB546-R-Exercise/README.md

 You can view my assignment in R_Markdown.md or R_Markdown.html

-This is my R script:
+This is my final R markdown script:
-R_Assignment_Script.R
+R_Assignment_with reviwers suggestions.Rmd

+These are my reviewers suggestions:
+GC_comments.md

-This is my R scripT:
+These were my R scrip before reviewrs suggestions:
 R_Assignment_MF.Rmd
 R_Assignment_MF.html